salkinium/calirona/software/README.md

 ## Building from source

-The sources are compiled using the [XPCC library][xpcc], which is used for GPIO, Communication, Processing, Build System and Serial Debugging.
+The sources are compiled using the [xpcc library][xpcc], which is used for GPIO, communication, processing, build system and serial debugging.
 Enter the `source` directory

 	$ cd /path/to/calirona/software/source